< Back

 *Portrait of a Poet.
 Canvas (transferred from panel in 1857), 83 x 63.

-Perhaps the finest of Palma’s few male portraits.
-The sitter is identified as a poet by the book in his hand and the laurel leaves behind him.
-He could (as argued by Cecil Gould in the 1975 National Gallery catalogue) be Lodovico Ariosto (1477-1533), author of Orlando Furioso, though comparisons with known likenesses of the poet are inconclusive.
-The portrait (twice transferred to a new support and much restored) was purchased with the Beaucousin collection in 1860, and was once ascribed to Titian.
+The portrait, variously dated between '1515-16' and '1520-25', is arguably the finest of Palma’s few male portraits.
+In old National Gallery catalogues (1861-88), the sitter was identified as Lodovico Ariosto, court poet of Ferrara and author of the famous chivalric romance Orlando Furioso.
+This identification was revived by Cecil Gould in the 1975 catalogue.
+However, comparisons with known likenesses of Ariosto (including a woodcut, said to have been done after a drawing by Titian, in the 1532 edition of Orlando Furioso) do not provide any obvious support for the identification.
+Moreover, Ariosto (born 1474) would have been at least forty when the portrait was painted, considerably older than the sitter.
+The picture (twice transferred to a new support and much restored) was purchased with the Beaucousin collection in 1860, and was once ascribed to Titian.
 The attribution to Palma (first published by Frédéric Reiset in 1876) has been unchallenged since the early twentieth century.
-Dated stylistically between 1515 and 1525.

 St George and a Female Saint.
 Canvas (transferred from panel), 102 x 73.